Graduate Awards - Commencement

 Robert P. Mahoney Award

-In recognition of Dr. Mahoney's outstanding contributions to liberal arts education at this College and his devotion to serving his community, this self-nominated award is presented to a liberal arts graduate who completed a degree in the face of significant challenges and demonstrated a dedication to community and volunteer service.
+In recognition of Dr. Mahoney's outstanding contributions to liberal arts education at this College and his devotion to serving his community, this award is presented to a liberal arts graduate who completed a degree in the face of significant challenges and demonstrated a dedication to community and volunteer service.

 Mildred L. Montag Memorial Award

-The Mildred L. Montag Memorial Award is presented in recognition of Dr. Montag’s national leadership in nursing and nursing education and her distinguished contribution to the development of the nursing programs offered by Excelsior College.
-The graduate selected to receive this award has completed the Excelsior College Master of Science degree in nursing and has demonstrated outstanding academic achievement and excellence in all of the nursing courses, including the capstone course.
+The Mildred L. Montag Memorial Award is given in recognition of Dr. Montag's national leadership in nursing and nursing education and her distinguished contribution to the development of the nursing programs offered by Excelsior College.
+The graduate selected to receive this award has completed the Excelsior College Master of Science program in nursing and has demonstrated outstanding academic achievement and excellence in all of the nursing courses, including the capstone course.

 Ruth V. Matheney Memorial Award

-The Ruth V. Matheney Award is presented in memory and recognition of the distinguished contributions of Ruth V. Matheney to nursing education, her nationally acclaimed leadership toward progressive, patient-centered practices in the classroom and at the bedside, and her wise and willing counsel to the Excelsior College nursing programs.
+The Ruth V. Matheney Memorial Award is presented in memory and recognition of the distinguished contributions of Ruth V. Matheney to nursing education, her nationally acclaimed leadership toward progressive, patient-centered practices in the classroom and at the bedside, and her wise and willing counsel to the Excelsior College nursing programs.
 The recipient of this award has completed an undergraduate degree at Excelsior College and has demonstrated outstanding academic achievement and excellence on the nursing theory examinations or nursing courses and the nursing capstone requirement.

 Arthur Gregg Award

 This award recognizes the leadership and vision of founding trustee Lt.
 General Arthur J. Gregg (USA Retired).
-General Gregg chaired the College’s Board of Overseers and guided the transition to independence as a private institution, becoming the first chair of the Board of Trustees.
-With a distinguished career in the U.S. Army, General Gregg has contributed greatly to the College’s service to the U.S. military.
+General Gregg chaired the College's Board of Overseers and guided the transition to independence as a private institution, becoming the first chair of the Board of Trustees.
+With a distinguished career in the U.S. Army, General Gregg has contributed greatly to the College's service to the U.S. military.
 The award is presented to a student who is on active duty in the U.S. Military and who demonstrates outstanding academic and career or professional achievement.
 Read more about this award.

 Catherine Craig-Erhardt Memorial Award

 This award is given in memory of Catherine Craig-Erhardt, a member of the College staff beginning in 1980.
-From 1984 until her untimely death in 1986, she served as the College’s liaison to the military.
+From 1984 until her untimely death in 1986, she served as the College's liaison to the military.
 The award recognizes and commemorates her commitment to helping military servicemembers attain their educational goals and is presented for service to others, commitment to education, and for academic, professional, and personal achievement.
 Read more about this award.